Francis in the Haunted House: Production and reception

 This seventh and final entry in the Francis the Talking Mule series was made without most of the key creative personnel from the earlier films.
 Leonard Maltin, in his Movie Guide, quotes Donald O'Connor on quitting the series: "When you've made six pictures and the mule still gets more fan mail than you do...."
 Director Lubin and Chill Wills were also absent, replaced respectively by Charles Lamont and voice actor Paul Frees, who did a close approximation of Wills' voice as Francis.

 Mickey Rooney replaced Donald O'Connor as a new but similar character, David Prescott.
 According to his autobiography, Rooney was originally considered for a United Artists Francis feature film with his company Rooney Inc optioning and then turning down the property before Universal acquired the rights.

 Rooney's casting was announced in January 1956.

 Charles Lamont was announced as the film's director some weeks later.

 Chill Wills, who voiced Francis in the six previous films asked for a salary increase which Universal was unwilling to pay, so the studio auditioned various voice actor replacements, including Mel Blanc, before settling on Paul Frees.

 No explanation was given in the film as to why Francis left his original sidekick, Peter Stirling.
 In the script, Francis says he decided to befriend reporter Prescott because "I once lived on a farm owned by Prescott's uncle and wanted to protect his nephew out of respect for the deceased."
-With the original elements missing, the film, a standard tale of fake ghosts and gangsters, was poorly received; it was widely reviewed as the weakest entry in the series.
+With the more familiar aspects of the Francis series missing, the film, a standard tale of fake ghosts and gangsters, was poorly received; it was widely reviewed as the weakest entry in the series.